Ultimate Guide To Visiting Copenhagen in December

 Ice Skating at Frederiksberg Runddel

-For a quintessentially Danish winter experience, lace up your skates and hit the ice at Frederiksberg Runddel.
-This outdoor ice skating rink offers a picturesque setting surrounded by historic buildings and twinkling lights.
+For a truly quintessential Danish winter experience, lace up your skates and glide across the ice at Frederiksberg Runddel, one of Copenhagen's most scenic outdoor ice skating rinks.
+Located in the heart of Frederiksberg, this rink offers a charming, picturesque setting, surrounded by historic architecture, lush greenery, and festive lights.

 Discover Cultural Treasures